DMFT-evolution/DYNAMITE/docs/concepts/interpolation-grids.md

 - `posA1y.dat`, `posA2y.dat`, `posB2y.dat` — physical positions of interpolation stencils assembled from θ, ϕ¹, ϕ² (A/B families correspond to distinct directional stencils).
 - `indsA1y.dat`, `indsA2y.dat`, `indsB2y.dat` — index maps into the base arrays (C, R, and their derivatives) for fast gathers.
 - `weightsA1y.dat`, `weightsA2y.dat`, `weightsB2y.dat` — interpolation weights matching the index maps.
+- `grid_params.txt` — provenance of the generated set: len (N), Tmax, spline order, interpolation method and order, FH window (if rational), optional `alpha` and `delta` for the index remapping, and the command line used.

 These datasets jointly define the exact nodes and interpolation/quadrature rules used at runtime; they are identical to those used in the paper’s benchmarks.